-Earlier this month I blogged about Trump’s 1993 Palm Beach real estate deal with Leslie Greyling, a notorious fraudster who was later deported to his native South Africa after a string of illegal business ventures, including a mafia-linked “pump and dump” scheme.
+Earlier this month I blogged about Donald Trump’s 1993 Palm Beach real estate deal with Leslie Greyling, a notorious South African fraudster who was later deported to England after a string of illegal business ventures, including a mafia-linked “pump and dump” scheme.

 According to a November 21, 1993 report by the Miami Herald, Trump paid Greyling $1.6 million – less than half the original sale price – for 1094 S. Ocean Blvd, a lavish 7,863 square-foot, marble-floored property adjacent Trump’s Mar-a-Lago estate in Palm Beach, Florida.